zlazel/Dicee/READE.md

 # Dicee
-# Dicee game witch you can try to win your frinds.
+#Dicee a game which you can try to win your frinds.